-Sohini Paul has worked in the development sector for more than two decades – during this time she focussed primarily on the issues of strengthen institutions of local self-government in India, capacity building of civil society, governance and advocacy and land rights.
+Sohini Paul has worked in the development sector for more than two decades – during this time she focussed primarily on the issues of strengthening institutions of local self-government in India, capacity building of civil society, governance and advocacy, and land rights.
 She has also worked extensively on the right to information in India and in the South Asian countries.
-Currently she works with the Civil Society Academy - in the roles of facilitating, course coordinating, mentoring and networking.
+Currently, she works with the Civil Society Academy - in the roles of facilitating, course coordinating, mentoring, and networking.
 She is based in New Delhi, India.

 Would you like to give feedback to the Civil Society Academy, or are you interested in our courses or our support?